RageLeague/DemocraticRace/README.md

 2. Create a new folder called `mods` if you haven't already.
 3. Clone this repository into that folder.
 4. The `modinit.lua` file should be under `.../mods/[insert_repo_name_here]`.
-5. Volia!
+5. Voila!
 Now the mod should work.

 Note: The GitHub version will be constantly updated to keep up with new changes.
 As such, it will be less stable, but will have the latest content.
 You can also submit pull requests if you want, if you know coding and knows how to fix certain issues or write dialogs.